Skip to Content

 Rocky Mountain Chocolate Factory

 Harrison Hot Springs is a town, named after some of the best hot springs in British Columbia.
 You’ll have to take a short 20-minute detour off the highway to visit.
-But if you ask me, the detour is worth it because Harrison Hot Springs has plenty of fun activities to offer.
-You’ll find lots of cafes and restaurants, as well as a beach area, a kids’ waterpark, and plenty of unique shops selling work from local artisans.
+But if you ask me, the detour is worth it because Harrison Hot Springs actually has a lot to do.
+You’ll find cafes and restaurants, as well as a beach area, a kids’ waterpark, and plenty of unique shops selling work from local artisans.

-A great place to spend a night is at the Harrison Hot Springs Resort.
+I highly rcommend spending a night is at the Harrison Hot Springs Resort.
 This way, you can try out the famous hot springs for free as a hotel guest and join other well-known past guests like Clark Gable, John Wayne, Michael Bublé, and Liam Neeson.
+They take relaxation seriously here!

 There are five different hot mineral springs pools including indoor and outdoor pools.
 The water here has among the highest concentrations of dissolved mineral solids of any mineral spring!